Let AI set up TraceKit for you

 Traces not appearing?

-- • Check your console for error messages
+- • Check console output for errors

 Dependency injection not working?